 Our experienced chemists apply the most advanced sampling methods and analytical techniques to ensure that your samples are assayed with high accuracy.
 We study the total matrix of your material by evaluating both precious metal and non-precious metal content.
 This analysis allows us to determine the best processing route for your materials, so we can offer our customers the most competitive refining terms.

 Key capabilities include:

-Our team of pgm market experts provide comprehensive support in metal management: from development of customers’ pgm strategy to advice on deploying refining outturns to fund future products requirements.
-Our metal trading and management services give customers freedom to choose metal return options, up-to-date metal trading information and help in understanding how the pgm markets are likely to develop.
+Our team of PGM market experts provide comprehensive support in metal management: from development of customers’ metal strategy to advice on deploying refining outturns to fund future products requirements.
+Our metal trading and management services give customers freedom to choose metal return options, up-to-date metal trading information and help in understanding how the PGM markets are likely to develop.
 For more information visit our precious metals management website.